morrellj/morrelj.github.io/README.md

 # morrelj.github.io
-This is our experimental web page
+This is our experimental web page.
+We currently live in Bunbury WA.